Standing Bear: Background

 By 1862, white settlers were quickly moving in and building the town of Niobrara where the Ponca summer corn fields had been.
 The Brulé raids from the north cut off the winter hunting grounds and forced the Ponca to abandon Húbthaⁿ.
 In 1858, under this pressure, the Ponca ceded much of their lands to the United States.
 They reserved the land between Ponca Creek and the Niobrara, approximately between present-day Butte and Lynch, Nebraska.

 The land to which the Ponca moved proved unsuitable; poor farming conditions led to persistent famine.
 They were still subject to raids by hostile tribes.
 The Ponca spent years attempting to hunt and raise crops and horses near their old village of Húbthaⁿ and the town of Niobrara.
 The government failed to provide the mills, personnel, schools, and protection that it had promised by the 1858 treaty.
 It did not keep up with the increasing Ponca tribal enrollment in distribution of annuities and goods.
 Relatives sought annuity payments, people lost resources to sickness and starvation, and raids from hostile tribes were frequent.

 In 1865 a new treaty allowed the Ponca to return to their traditional farming and burial grounds, in the much more fertile and secure area between the Niobrara and Ponca Creek east of the 1858 lands and up to the Missouri River.
 With the Treaty of Fort Laramie (1868), however, the government illegally gave the new Ponca reservation to the Santee Dakota as part of its negotiation to end Red Cloud's War.
 The government soon began to seek to remove the Ponca to Indian Territory.

 Marriage and family

-Prior to the 1877 Removal, Standing Bear had married Zazette, Primeau (Primoux), and had become a leader in the tribe.
+Prior to the 1877 removal, Standing Bear had married Zazette Primeau (Primoux), and had become a leader in the tribe.
 He and his wife Zazette had several children, including Prairie Flower and Bear Shield, both of whom died during 'Removal' (1877) or right after (1879).

-In the 1900 Census, Standing Bear resided in Raymond Township, Knox County, Nebraska with his family listed (all born Nebraska):
+In the 1900 Census, Standing Bear resided in Raymond Township, Knox County, Nebraska with his family listed (all born in Nebraska):

-Standing Bear age 71 (born May 1828); Zazette Bear age 63 wife (born March 1836) (mother of 0 children, 0 living); Lali [Laura, nee Premeaux] Bear age 31 wife2 (born 1868) (mother of 7 children, 5 living);
+Standing Bear age 71 (born May 1828); Zazette Bear age 63, wife (born March 1836) (mother of 0 children, 0 living); Lali [Laura, nee Premeaux] Bear age 31, second wife (born 1868) (mother of 7 children, 5 living);

-Fanny Bear age 15 daughter (born 1884); Lucy Bear age 14 daughter (born 1889); Fisher Bear age 11 son (born 1888); Jennie Bear age 6 son (born Feb 1894); Henry Bear age 4 son (born Aug 1895).
+Fanny Bear age 15, daughter (born 1884); Lucy Bear age 14, daughter (born 1889); Fisher Bear age 11, son (born 1888); Jennie Bear age 6, son (born Feb 1894); Henry Bear age 4, son (born Aug 1895).